eedugon/jmx-exporter-dockerized/README.md

 This image includes the following extra features:

-  * Automatic Configuration: config.xml creation based on environment variables
+  * Automatic Configuration: config.xml creation based on environment variables and templates
   * Static Configuration: if config.xml is mapped into /opt/jmx_exporter/config/, then environment variables won't be considered, and the provided configuration used.
-  * Flexible rules: via environment variable we can select the rules to apply to the configuration (only if Automatic Configuration feature is used)
+  * Flexible rules: via environment variable we can select the rules to apply to the configuration (only if Automatic Configuration feature is used and only 1 rules file allowed)
-  * check_init
+  * check_init : With check init enabled (by default is disabled), jmx_exporter will wait until the remote jmx port is available (this feature uses nagios check_jmx plugin)

-Environment variables supported to get different behavior
+Environment variables supported to get different behavior/configuration

   * SERVICE_PORT -- port to receive http /metrics requests
   * DEST_HOST -- host to monitor via jmx